inBeat/inbeat-website/content/top-influencers/tiktok/lifestyle/canada/_index.md

 ---
-title: Top 10 Lifestyle TikTok Influencers In Canada In 2023
+title: Top 10 Lifestyle TikTok Influencers In Canada In 2024
 description: >-
-  Find top lifestyle TikTok influencers in Canada in 2023.
+  Find top lifestyle TikTok influencers in Canada in 2024.
 Most popular hashtags: #fyp #foryoupage #foryou #grwm.
 platform: TikTok
-hits: 103
+hits: 118
-text_top: See the top-rated TikTok profiles on inBeat.
+text_top: Discover the best TikTok profiles on inBeat.
-text_bottom: inBeat holds 103 TikTok influencers like this in Canada for you to work with.
+text_bottom: inBeat has 118 TikTok influencers like this in Canada for you to contact.
 profiles:
   - username: "naomileanage"
     fullname: >-